lesshint/lesshint/README.md

 ```

 ### Inline configuration
-Since `1.4.0` it's possible to configure rules using inline comments in your `.less` files.
+It's also possible to configure rules using inline comments in your `.less` files.
 For example:

 ```less
 // lesshint spaceBeforeBrace: false